Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Louisiana Tech Stats and Trends

-- The Bulldogs have yet to cover the spread this season when favored by 5.5 points or more in three chances.

-- Louisiana Tech has gone over the point total in 71.4% of its opportunities this year (five times over seven games with a set point total).
+- Louisiana Tech's games this year have gone over the point total in 71.4% of its opportunities (five times in seven games with a set point total).

 - Louisiana Tech is 2-1 against the spread and 1-2 overall this season when the team records more than 31.4 points.

-- In games that Louisiana Tech picks up more than 357.3 yards, the team is 3-2 against the spread and 1-4 overall.
+- In games that Louisiana Tech totals over 357.3 yards, the team is 3-2 against the spread and 1-4 overall.

 - The Bulldogs have turned the ball over 13 times this season, seven more turnovers than the Monarchs have forced (6).